Changgang-Zheng/HD-CNN/readme.md

-# The realization of paper 'HD-CNN: Hierarchical Deep Convolutional Neural Networks for Large Scale Visual Recognition'
+# HD-CNN

-## HD-CNN
+The realization of paper 'HD-CNN: Hierarchical Deep Convolutional Neural Networks for Large Scale Visual Recognition'

 * remember to chage the data address: 'root_path' in dataset.py
 * Change: 'Determine which dataset to be used ================ cifar-10/cifar-100'
 * Change: 'The number of cluster centers ======================= 2/9'